 All students are expected to follow these safety guidelines.

 If you feel unwell, are waiting for test results, have been exposed to or have tested positive for COVID-19, stay home.

 Guidance about class schedules, safety expectations, attendance and accommodations, library, tutoring and technology support

 Expectations for living in the residence halls, eating on campus, Fraternity and Sorority Life, and safe events and activities

-As the campus reopens for classes for the 2020 fall semester, graduate and undergraduate students and their faculty mentors need to be aware of additional protocols and requirements for students working in research facilities and creative spaces.
+As the campus reopens for classes for the 2021 spring semester, graduate and undergraduate students and their faculty mentors need to be aware of additional protocols and requirements for students working in research facilities and creative spaces.

 Graduate and international students

 Guidance for graduate students about assitantships, extensions and other topics as well as support for incoming international students

 Your health and well-being are our top priority.
 The university has implemented policies to help protect the Mizzou community and limit the spread of COVID-19.
 If you have concerns that safety protocols are not being followed, you should report the behavior.